cnoe-io/backstage-terraform-integrations/README.md

 # Backstage Terraform Integrations

-💥 Unlock the Power of Seamless Integration: Backstage Terraform Unleashed!
+💥 Unlock the Power of Seamless Integration: Backstage Terraform Integrations Unleashed !

 Prepare to embark on a transformative journey where innovation meets efficiency, and the boundaries of platform engineering are pushed to new heights.
 Welcome to the world of Backstage Terraform Integrations, where cnoe-io's reference implementations, such as idpbuilder and reference-implementations-aws, converge with the cutting-edge AWS-maintained, Terraform-based open-source solutions like data-on-eks and aws-observability-accelerator.